 The motivation letter must be specifically written for your application for this program at Tilburg University.
-We do not require a standard format for this letter but it should be about 250-500 words.
+We do not require a standard format for this letter but it should be about 300-600 words.
 It should explain:

-- How you meet the specific criteria for admission mentioned above, with specific reference to your academic background.
+- how you meet the specific criteria for admission mentioned above, with specific reference to your academic background.

-- Why you want to study at Tilburg University.
+- why you want to study at Tilburg University.

-- What you have done in addition to your academic studies in this field.
+- what you have done in addition to your academic studies in this field.

-- What added value you consider you could bring to our international classroom.
+- what added value you consider you could bring to our international classroom.

-- What you would like to do after you have completed this degree.
+- what you would like to do after you have completed this degree.

 - Transcript of Records

-If your Transcript of Records, Letters of Recommendation and diploma(s) are not in English, Dutch, French or German, a sworn translator must translate the documents (with the exception of the course description, the thesis/research paper and your CV).
+If your Transcript of Records and diploma are not in English or Dutch, a certified translator must translate the documents (with the exception of the course description and the thesis/research paper).
 The translator must attach the translation to copies of the original document and stamp both documents.
 Please note: we cannot accept translations that are not attached to a copy of the original document; the translator must make sure that s/he stamps the copy of the original document and attaches the two documents to each other.

-English language test results
+- English language test results (unless you are exempted).

 This is a brief description of the content of each course you followed as part of your previous degree which is relevant to your application for this program.
 You should include the following information:

-- Topics covered, including theories, models or philosophies discussed
+- Topics covered, including theories, models or philosophies discussed.

-- Level of course (Bachelor/Master, 1st year, 2nd year etc.).
+- Level of course (Bachelor/Master, 1st year, 2nd year, etc.).

 - The most important course literature (one or two books/articles/papers).

-- Whether the course is practical or academic and whether it included a research assignment (literature review, empirical data collection and analysis etc).
+- Whether the course is practical or academic, and whether it included a research assignment (literature review, empirical data collection and analysis, etc.).

 - If you do not have this in English or Dutch, please make a short summary yourself.